• Proto-Indo-European Religion

 Hittite and the Anatolian Dialects are the oldest Indo-European language for which we have datable records.
 Early hieroglyphic inscriptions have been found in Anatolia (modern Turkey) and represent a number of dialects or closely related languages.
 The inscriptions and temple records give histories, myths, extensive (in fact, interminable) descriptions of rituals and lists of temple possessions that name and describe the Hittite Gods and Goddesses.
 Other related Anatolian dialects for which there are extensive inscriptions are Luwian, Palaic, and later Lydian.
 These languages are extinct but may have contributed vocabulary to other languages that came into contact with them such as Greek.

-The Sanskrit Language is probably the oldest Indo-European language for which we have compositions, although the texts were not written down until the Common Era (CE).
+The Sanskrit Language is probably the oldest Indo-European language for which we have compositions, although the texts that we have were not written down until the Common Era (CE).
 Here is a brief introduction to the Sanskrit Language and the Hindu Religion from the perspective of Indo-European linguistic studies.
 Two other closely related languages have a few early references known from their inclusion in texts produced in Mesopotamia.
 Mitanni is known from a few words associated with horse racing included in Hurrian (not an Indo-European language) texts made in Anatolia (Turkey).
 Information about the Kassite Gods is known from a few words and theophoric king names recorded in letters to Mesopotamian and Egyptian rulers.
 The religion of the Sanskrit-speakers eventually became the Hindu religion of modern India and surrounding areas.
 Because this is still the religion of about a billion people who had no break in their traditions, it retains the character of the ancient religion.
-The information about Hinduism is over-whelmingly vast and much of it is available on the internet where it is provided by actual Hindus.
+Information about Hinduism is vast and much of it is available on the internet where it is provided by actual Hindus.

 The Avestan Language is the oldest form of the Iranian languages and it is known from the ancient scriptures of the Zoroastrian religion.
 These texts are not datable, but they are believed to be very old.
 The earliest datable inscriptions in an Iranian language are attributed to Persian kings.
 Although the Sanskrit and Avesta languages are so similar that they are dialects of each other, the religions of the Sanskrit speakers and the Avestan speakers are very different, so they are most easily treated as separate categories for religious studies.
 One of the differences between them is the division of the original pantheon of Indo-European Gods into two groups, the Asher, or Gods of the Sun and the Devi, with Indra, Gods associated with grain fields and the moon.
 This division is referred to as the Pandemonium, since the Sanskrit speakers demonized all of the Gods of the Zoroastrians and the Avestan speakers demonized all the Gods of the Sanskrit speakers.